Reduction of the graph isomorphism problem to equality checking of $n$-variables polynomials and the algorithms that use

-The considered scheme of the algorithm for $GI$ (exhaustive search on all bijections that is reduced by equlity checking of some invariant characteristics for the input graphs) may be modified to be efficient for some restricted classes of graphs, or, using some invariant characteristics, we may obtain some partitions of the graphs vertices that we may use to reduce the exhaustive search, but the main problem stays the same for every algorithm for $GI$ of that sort: the more cardinalities of $Aut(G)$ and $Aut(H)$ and the weaker the graph invariant (i.e., it's more easy to find two non-isomorphic graphs for which the values of the invariant are the same) that we use to check at step $8$ of the procedure $\proc{Set the correspondence}$, the more alternatives for setting of $\varphi$ we shall obtain in the course of its implementation, and it is more hard to find among them such a bijection that is an isomorphism or to find out that there is no isomorphism for input graphs.
-Conversely, the graphs with less regular structure, such as, e.g., random graphs, give $GI$ instances that are easy to solve using known algorithms since they have automorphism groups of low cardinalities.
+We, informally, call one graph invariant {\it weaker} than another if it is more easy to find two non-isomorphic graphs with the same values for the first one than for another.
+The exhaustive search on all bijections which is reduced by equlity checking of some invariant characteristics for the input graphs may be efficient for some restricted classes of graphs.
+Using some invariant characteristics, we may obtain some partitions of the graphs vertices that we may use to sagnificantly reduce the exhaustive search.
+But the main problem stays the same for every algorithm for GI of that sort: the more symmetries in the graph and the weaker the graph invariant that we use to check at step $8$ of the procedure $\proc{Set the correspondence}$, the more alternatives for setting of $\varphi$ we have in the course of its implementation.
+So it may be computationally hard to find among them such a bijection that is an isomorphism or to find out that there is no isomorphism for input graphs.

+Conversely, the graphs with less regular structure, such as, e.g., random graphs or trees, give GI instances that are easy to solve using known algorithms since they have automorphism groups of low cardinalities.

-The following lemma shows that, solving $GI$ for the graphs $G$ and $H$, we may have alternative variants for setting isomorphism of the graphs only if we have such $i\!\in\!V(G)$ that $|O_i(G)|\!>\!1$.
+The following lemma and its proof illustrates that, solving GI for the graphs $G$ and $H$, we may have alternative variants for setting isomorphism of the graphs only if we have such $i\!\in\!V(G)$ that $|O_i(G)|\!>\!1$.

-\begin{lemma} Let $G\!\simeq\!H$, $i_1,i_2\!\in\!V(H)$. $i_1\!\in\!O_{i_2}(H)$ if and only if there exists a vertex $j\!\in\!
+\begin{lemma} Let $G\!\simeq\!H$, $i_1,i_2\!\in\!V(H)$. $i_1\!\in\!O_{i_2}(H)$ if and only if there exists a~vertex $j\!\in\!
 V(G)$ and such isomorphisms $\varphi_1,\varphi_2 : V(G)\!\to\!
 V(H)$ that $\varphi_1(j)\!=\!i_1$, $\varphi_2(j)\!=\!i_2$. \end{lemma}